caseywhorton/id304b-etl/README.md

 - Records searched and updated based on composite key
 - Expiration date set for old records during updates
 - "Current version" flag set to "Y" for active records and "N" for historical/expired records
+- Records that are expected to appear for a business entity that do not appear have a current state set to 'DELETED'
+- New records have a current state of 'INSERT', while changing records are set to 'UPDATE'

 ## Deployment and Configuration

 ### EventBridge Setup
 - Event pattern configured to detect S3 object creation
 - Target configured to invoke Lambda function
+- (Ensure the S3 bucket has event bridge notifications enabled)

 ### Lambda Function
 - Extracts S3 bucket and object information
 - Passes parameters to Glue job
+- (Ensure the Lambda function's role has permission to invoke Glue and read from S3)

 ### Glue Job Setup
 - Job parameters: